Hot Wheels: Collectibles

 Through the years, Hot Wheels cars have been collected mostly by children.
 However, since the late 1990s, there has been an increase in the number of adult collectors.
 Mattel estimates that 41 million children grew up playing with the toys, the average collector has over 1,550 cars, and children between the ages of 5 and 15 have an average of 41 cars.
 Most believe the collecting craze started with the Treasure Hunts in 1995.
 Mike Strauss has been called the father of Hot Wheels collecting; he has organized two collectors' events each year in some form since 1986.
 The first event was the Annual Hot Wheels Collectors Convention, normally held each year in the fall.
 The convention occurred in various locations around the country until 2001, when the first Annual Hot Wheels Collectors Nationals was put together.
 Since then, the Conventions are held each year in southern California.
 The Hot Wheels Collectors Nationals rotate among cities outside of California during the spring.
 Strauss has also published the quarterly Hot Wheels Newsletter since 1986 and was one of the first to unite collectors all over the world.
-He also writesTomart's Price Guide To Hot Wheels, a book listing history, car descriptions and values, which is used by almost every collector to learn more about the hobby and their collection.
+He also writes Tomart's Price Guide to Hot Wheels, a book listing history, car descriptions and values.
 Strauss sold his collection in 2011 and retired from the Hot Wheels Newsletter.

-There are hundreds, perhaps even thousands, of web pages dedicated to Hot Wheels collecting.
-Collectors are seeking everything related to Hot Wheels, from only new castings to only Red Lines and everything in between.
-For the most part, it is a relatively inexpensive hobby, when compared with coin collecting, stamp collecting or Barbie collecting, with mainline cars costing about $0.97-$1.08 (USD) at retail.
-The price has not changed much in almost 40 years, although in real terms the models have dropped significantly in price (a Hot Wheels car cost $0.98 in 1968 and costs $0.98 today, in spite of inflation).
+Mainline Hot Wheels cars retailed for about US$0.97–$1.08 until the early 2020s, rising to approximately US$1.25 by the mid-2020s.
+The price has not changed much in almost 40 years, although in real terms the price has dropped significantly, since a Hot Wheels car cost $0.98 in 1968.
 After the cars are no longer available at retail the cost can vary significantly.
-A common car may sell for less than retail, while some of the more difficult cars can sell for many hundreds or even thousands of dollars.
+A common car may sell for less than retail, while some of the rarer cars can sell for many hundreds or even thousands of dollars.
 The highest price paid for a Hot Wheels car was close to $70,000 in 2000 for a pre-production version of a Volkswagen Rear Loader Beach Bomb (the asking price was $72,000).
 The Beach Bomb is a VW microbus with a pair of surfboards poking out the rear window.
 This design failed initial testing, proving to be top-heavy and not functional with the Power Booster track accessory.
 A widened version with the surfboards mounted in side slots was designed and released for the 1969 model year, making the "rear loader" version a rarity and very sought-after piece.
 As of 2018, there are about 50 "rear loaders" known to exist.